-At its December 7, 2016, meeting, the EPC reviewed recommendations made in a previous draft of the Plan of Action.
+At its December 7, 2016 meeting, the EPC reviewed recommendations made in a previous draft of the Plan of Action.
 One of these recommendations was the widening of Lake Worth Road.
 The committee discussed the proposal and felt that with its location, and proximity to venues, Lake Worth Road could become a major gateway to the preserve.
 It could be a visual landmark and help alleviate traffic as well.
 With those considerations, the EPC stated they were in favor of widening the road.
 The proposed improvement from the original draft of the Plan of Action is:

-Improvement from 120th Avenue South to South Shore Boulevard from a two lane to four lane section, including a 10-foot wide multipurpose pathway on the south side of Lake Worth Road.
+• Improvement from 120th Avenue South to South Shore Boulevard from a two lane to four lane section, including a 10-foot wide multipurpose pathway on the south side of Lake Worth Road.

 The objective of this recommendation is to facilitate traffic flow improvements to and from the equestrian venues while lessening the traffic impacts within the overall EPA.
 To this point, there are four approved points of ingress/egress to Palm Beach International Equestrian Center (Country Place PUD).
 Two existing access points are on Pierson Road with a third providing a southern connection to 40th Avenue South.
 A future access point is planned as an eastern connection to South Shore Boulevard.
+With these future access points planned, Lake Worth Road will become a critical point of ingress/egress for the venues.

 Other potential long-term impacts could benefit Grand Champions Polo Club (GCPC) and International Polo Club in the operations of their facilities.
 GCPC recently received approval for two access points off Lake Worth Road for their polo property.
+Additionally, widening Lake Worth Road would take some pressure off venue traffic on Pierson Road.